-When I paint, it is a dance, a dialogue with the painting as I apply layer upon layer, color upon color which is energetically added as the original composition develops organically.
+When I paint, it is a dance, a dialogue with the painting as I apply layers upon layer, color upon color which is energetically added as the composition develops organically.
 In the same manner, when I draw with pastels or charcoal, I use fluid, gestural marks emphasizing the subject’s liveliness.
 Whatever the media, my goal is to capture an uplifting, positive spirit through vivid colors and eloquent application.

 My artwork reflects the way I have always embraced the beauty and rhythm of life.
 It is a dance, a dialogue that I wish to share with the viewer.
 It is my hope that when people experience my art, they are happily affirming the beauty and color that surrounds us.

 Silky’s first bona fide art experience was in the Fall of 2011 when she took an en plein air workshop with Jill Steenhuis in Aix-en-Provence.
 Although mostly self-taught, she continued her art studies with two classes at Brookhaven College in Dallas, Texas and various workshops with artists such as Anne Blair Brown and Tracy Verdugo.
 She is currently finding inspiration and learning painting techniques from Jemma Derbyshire of Edinburgh, Scotland.
 She continues to take life-drawing classes with Ellen Soderquist in Richardson, Texas.

 Silky was selected to be an Artist in Residence at the Elephant Butte Lake Artist Residency in New Mexico for the month February 2017.